willdchoy/ApproachTrail/README.md

 # ApproachTrail Monorepo

-This repo includes all services required to deploy the development version of the AT stack.
+This repo includes all services required to deploy the development environment.

 ## Installation steps